wp-plugins/wp-slimstat-dashboard-widgets/readme.txt

 1. Mobile view, to keep an eye on your stats on the go

 == Changelog ==

+= 3.1 =
+* Fixed: now compatible with the latest version of SlimStat

 = 3.0.2 =
 * Fixed: using the new libraries available in WP SlimStat 3.3 (thank you, pepe)